 Roasting the vegetables really brings out the flavour in this carrot and swede mash recipe.
 The perfect accompaniment to a roast dinner and two of your five-a-day.

-My mother-in-law makes brilliant carrot and swede mash and for a while I’ve been trying to emulate it.
-I always failed.
+My mother-in-law makes brilliant carrot and swede mash but for a long time I failed to emulate it.
 No matter what I tried it just lacked the level of flavour she could get.

-So I gave it a go and… ta dah.
-All of a sudden the flavour that had been seeping out when I boiled the vegetables was trapped inside my yummy mash.
+But then Masterchef came to the rescue.
+A contestant roasted his potatoes before mashing them to give them more flavour.
+So I decided to try roasting my carrot and swede before mashing.
+And… ta dah.
+All of a sudden the flavour that had been seeping out when I boiled the vegetables was trapped inside my root veg mash.

-This approach does take longer as roasting the vegetables takes about on hour, whereas boiling only takes about thirty minutes.
+This approach does take longer as roasting the vegetables takes about an hour, whereas boiling only takes about thirty minutes.
 However, the actual time you spend working in the kitchen is the same.

 Instead of peeling the vegetables before cooking, I roast them in their skins and then scoop out the insides before mashing.
 The vegetables will be very hot when you remove them from the oven, so unless you have asbestos fingers I suggest that you cook them a little in advance and allow them to cool slightly before peeling.
 You can then warm the mash through on the hob afterwards to ensure that it’s hot before serving.